Westport (Kansas City)

 “Noise and confusion reigned…Traders, trappers, and emigrants filled the streets and stores.
 All were in a hurry, jostling one another, and impatient to get through with their business.
 The salesmen were overworked, but good nature aided them in preserving their tempers.
 Mules and oxen strove for the right of way.
 ‘Whoa’ and ‘haw’ resounded on every side, while the loud cracking of ox goads, squeaking of wheels, and rattling of chains, mingled with the oaths of teamsters, produced a din indescribable.”

 The Santa Fe Trail was important in the early history of the State of Missouri.
 The state has been a United States territory since 1812 and attained statehood in 1821; therefore, unlike the other four states along the trail, Missouri was already a state when the trail opened.
-The trail and the trade with Mexico provided a much-needed boost to, and continuing support of, the economy of the young state.
-New settlements were formed and developed as outfitting points for the trail, and existing settlements such as St. Louis, Missouri expanded and grew wealthy on the profits made from the trade.
+The trail and the trade with Mexico provided a much-needed boost to, and continuing support of, the young state’s economy.
+New settlements were formed and developed as outfitting points for the trail, and existing settlements such as St. Louis expanded and grew wealthy on the profits made from the trade.

 The Santa Fe Trail crossed the western portion of Missouri, generally following the Missouri River.
-In total, as measured from Franklin in the central part of the state, to the state line, 130 miles.
+As measured from Franklin in the central part of the state to the state line, 130 miles.
 The Osage Trace, a secondary route of the Santa Fe Trail, ran between the Arrow Rock ferry and Fort Osage.
 Boone’s Lick Trail connected St. Louis with the Franklin area.
 Missouri towns, trails, and rivers provided the link between the Santa Fe Trail and the cities, merchants, and ports in the eastern U.S.